 Bake for approximately 50 minutes at 350°F or until the internal temperature reaches 165°F.

 If you are baking another item while this dish is in the oven, place the chicken on the lower rack.
-If it is too close to the upper element, the glaze may burn.
+The glaze may burn if it is too close to the upper element.
 Near the end of the cooking time, you can swap positions if the chicken doesn’t appear to be browning enough for your taste.